JohnKala/daily-pennsylvanian-basic-scraper/README.md

 7. Assess if decisions made using the data could contribute to bias, discrimination or unfair profiling.

+## Scraping Rule Modification

+### What was changed:
+The scraper originally collected the homepage's main headline.
+I modified it to instead collect the **latest podcast title** from [The Daily Pennsylvanian's Podcast page](https://www.thedp.com/section/podcasts).

+### How it works:
+The scraper now targets the first `<h3>` tag with class `headline` on the podcasts page using BeautifulSoup.

+This reflects a more specialized and potentially informative content stream than the rotating homepage headline.

-8. Validate quality of scraped data, and recognize limitations in ensuring relevance and accuracy inherent with web data.
+9. Validate quality of scraped data, and recognize limitations in ensuring relevance and accuracy inherent with web data.

-9. Document your scraping process thoroughly for replicability, transparency and accountability.
+10. Document your scraping process thoroughly for replicability, transparency and accountability.

-10. Continuously re-evaluate your scraping program against applicable laws and ethical principles.
+11. Continuously re-evaluate your scraping program against applicable laws and ethical principles.